sigmacomputing/sigmaquickstarts/site/sigmaguides/src/10_2023_first_friday_features/10_2023_first_friday_features.md

 ## Overview
 Duration: 5

-This QuickStart lists all the new and public beta features released, as well as bugs fixed in September 2023.
+This QuickStart lists all the new and public beta features released, as well as bugs fixed in October 2023.

 It is summary in nature, and you should refer to the specific Sigma documentation links provided for more information.